laurarnichols/CrossSectionCalculations/SiVH3/VASP/finalChargeState/finalPositions/README.md

 # SiVH3 Neutral Defect in Neutral Positions

 218-atom Si supercell with triply-hydrogenated Si vacancy in the center of the cell.
 Charge state is neutral and relaxed in neutral charge state.
-Ran relaxation 7 nodes (308 processors) on Onyx.
+Ran on 7 nodes (308 processors) on Onyx.

 Calculations:
 * Relax